bhagyeshsp/sisyphus-consulting/pages/terms.md

 If you wish to modify these publicity rights, it must be agreed upon in writing before the project begins.

 ### 13. Business Hours
-Our business hours are **10:00 AM to 6:00 PM IST, Monday to Friday**.
+Our business hours are **09:30 AM to 6:30 PM IST, Monday to Friday**.
-We observe the following holidays: **Indian national holidays, Diwali, Holi, and other region-specific holidays.**
+We observe the major holidays: **Indian national holidays, Diwali, Holi, and other region-specific holidays.**

 Outside business hours, we may not be available for communication unless otherwise agreed upon.